BushLife - Day Hiking Hero

 Opt for foods like trail mix, energy bars, or jerky.
 High-protein snacks and complex carbs to help sustain energy levels during longer hikes.

-Essential Day Hiking Shelter and Safety Equipment
+What Day Hiking Gear to Bring for Shelter and Safety Equipment

 All the day hike essentials I carry in my hiking backpack

-Navigation: Never Get Lost on the Trail
+Navigation: Never Get Lost on the Trail, Again!

 PRO TIP